DAOhaus/paper/README.md

     -- Rousseau, Social Contract

-3 large similarities exist between managing a real estate property, and governing a nation.
-Namely the creation of rules called laws,the enforcement of those rules, and the management of an escrow account that we all fund through our taxes.
+Many similarities exist between managing a real estate property and governing a nation.
+Of particular relevance are the creation and enforcement of rules (called laws), the communication of important decision , and the management of an escrow account funded through taxes.

 Creating the framework for a property on a much smaller and simpler scale and through basic mechanisms holds an important advantage which is flexibility.
 We start small so that we can learn from flaws in the design, build it incrementally, and test our hypothesis as it grows following an Agile <sup id="a1">[1](#f1)</sup> mentality.